manojvn2612/BFL_capstone2026/README.md

 ## Overview

-This project is a full-stack plane blade damage detection system developed for BFL Capstone 2026.
+This project is a full-stack plane engine blade damage detection system developed for BFL Capstone 2026.

 The system consists of: